CtrAtlDel/CtrAtlDel/README.md

 Hello my name is Ivan, and I am studying hard in my 3rd year at NRNU MEPhI.

-🔭 I’m currently working on Java and C# programming now.
+🔭 I’m currently working on Java programming now.

 Fun facts:
 - I like cats.